 Such features meant that the Trump campaign team was able to build an extensive identity database of individuals who would be specifically targeted via ‘dark posts’ on their newsfeed.
 Parscale made these ads highly specific.
 Giving an example of this, he said that “I started making ads that showed the bridge crumbling… I can find the 1,500 people in one town that care about infrastructure.
 Now, that might be a voter that normally votes Democrat”.

-The Trump campaign also followed what was termed by one senior campaign official as constituting “major voter suppression operations”.
-Groups who were deemed more likely to be potential Clinton supporters, such as such as women, young liberals and African Africans were targeted with campaign ads that were designed to deliberately dishearten them from voting.
+The Trump campaign also attempted what was termed by one senior campaign official as constituting “major voter suppression operations”.
+Groups deemed more likely to be potential Clinton supporters, such as such as women, young liberals and African Africans were allegedly targeted with campaign ads designed to deliberately dishearten them from voting.